 FERPA is a federal law giving parents and eligible students control over their records.

-It typically includes the student's race, gender and Social security number.
+It typically includes the student's race, gender and Social Security number.
 It also includes the student's grades, schedule, attendance and enrollment records.

 FERPA applies to publicly-funded schools like primary, elementary, secondary, middle and high schools.
 It also applies to postsecondary institutions, universities and colleges.